 Bloedorn had seen Big Ass Fans years earlier; when he began looking for ways to improve airflow in the district’s gyms without using so much energy, the Kentucky-based manufacturer was top-of-mind.

-Big Ass Solutions worked with Bloedorn to outfit a gym with the heavy-duty Powerfoil X3.0.
+Big Ass Fans worked with Bloedorn to outfit a gym with the heavy-duty Powerfoil X3.0.
 Its 16-foot (4.9-meters) diameter provided enough airflow to keep the space comfortable while using only a fraction of the energy used by air-conditioning.
 “That first fan far exceeded our performance goals.
 I thought it would help, but I honestly didn’t anticipate it being as helpful as it was,” noted Bloedorn.
 Soon, Big Ass Fans were installed in several gymnasiums and every cafeteria space in the district.
-Smaller fans, like the Haiku I Series and Essence, were installed in classrooms and large meeting rooms, as well.
+Smaller fans, like the Haiku and Essence, were installed in classrooms and large meeting rooms, as well.